-MUS 113 Music Theory I
+MUS 211 Music Theory and Aural Skills I

-Reviews the foundations of music and covers 4-part harmony style, using all diatonic triads and seventh chords along with modulation and form in music.
+This course reviews the foundations of music and covers 4-part harmony style, using all diatonic triads and seventh chords along with modulation and form in music.
+It focuses on the development of skills in writing simple harmonic dictation, sight singing, and aural recognition of intervals and major and minor scale forms.
+Offered: fall